The child will want to do more and more. Whānau can encourage this growing independence without seeming to control it.

 'I do it'

-On page 6 of the Whakatipu booklet 'Te Kōhuri 2', Whānau say: ‘Pēpi is showing signs of her own mana motuhake.
-She wants to make little decisions and to do things for herself.
-She’ll let us know if she wants help, and we praise her when she tries hard.’
+On page 9 of Whakatipu Te Kōhuri 2, whānau say, ‘Our tamaiti is showing signs of their own mana motuhake, wanting to make little decisions and do things for themself.
+They let us know if they want help and we remember to praise them for trying hard.’

 Children of this age can manage some things themselves and will struggle with others.
 The challenge is to work out ways to help without it resulting in a meltdown.